alexlin0625/EC601-MP1/README.md

 ```bash
 $ export GOOGLE_APPLICATION_CREDENTIALS="Enter your JSON file's PATH"
 ```
 After successful running the progam, you should download and install databases to your local computer.
 The two databaese that will be using here is MySQL and MongoDB.
-After databasese are downloaded, you should make sure you turn the server on.
-MySQL and MongoDB are both written using packages "pymysql" and "pymongo" to be competable with our python twitter api scripts. you can just import them.
+After databases are installed, you should make sure you turn the server on.
+MySQL and MongoDB are both written using packages "pymysql" and "pymongo" to be competable with our twitter.py file.
+You can just import your databases.

 Installation package
 ====================